AdobeDocs/experience-platform.en/help/destinations/destination-sdk/message-format.md

 * `segmentMembership` (always present on a profile)
   * this section contains all the segments that are present on the profile.
 The segments can have one of 3 statuses: `realized`, `existing`, `exited`.
 * `identityMap` (always present on a profile)
-  * this section contains all the identities that are present on the profile and which were mapped by
+  * this section contains all the identities that are present on the profile (email, Google GAID, Apple IDFA, and so on) and that the user mapped for exporting in the activation workflow.
 * attributes (depending on the destination configuration, these might be present on the profile).
 There is also a slight difference to note between predefined attributes and freeform attributes:
   * for *freeform attributes*, these contain a `.value` path if the attribute is present on the profile (see the `lastName` attribute from example 1).
 If they aren't present on the profile, they won't contain the `.value` path (see `firstName` attribute from example 1).
   * for *predefined attributes*, these do not contain a `.value` path.
 All mapped attributes that are present on a profile will be present in the attributes map.
 The ones that are not will not be present (see Example 2 - the `firstName` attribute does not exist on the profile).